Texas A&M College of Dentistry

 - The applicant's ability to contribute to the diversity of the class (broadly defined) including their race or ethnicity, socioeconomic background, talents, life skills and experiences and special attributes.

 - Region in Texas, in which applicant resides.
+Ideally, all regions are represented by the student body.

 - Residence in a Texas county designated as underserved by dental health professionals.